clblamires/ninesjournal/_posts/2020-05-10-sacrifice.md

 Thaos and his cronies chained our ankles to the stake on the sacrificial stone in the river.
 After they left, Torrag broke the chains pretty easily and freed us all.
 A trio of harpies watched overhead.
 They were making Clio nervous and afraid for some reason.
 A few hours passed and the sun was setting as three basilisks came rising out of the water to attack.

 I probably should have been shielding my eyes to avoid their gaze.
 Basilisks can turn you to stone if you look at them.
 I didn’t know that, but I managed to shrug off their magic anyway.
-I struck one with some powerful magic so Torrag and Clio could hit it easier.
+I struck one with a powerful spell so Torrag and Clio could hit it easier.
 Shadow kept the second at bay.
 Briar and Actaeon fought the third.
-Briar conjured some vines to keep it restrained while Actaeon and Briar’s spirit animal, Grimalz the Thorncat, killed it.
+Briar conjured some vines to keep it restrained while Actaeon and Briar’s spirit animal Grimalz the Thorncat - that's a new thing! -  killed it.
 As the basilisk died, Briar summoned a flame and the monster was immediately consumed in fire.
 I heard her shout, "You can have this one, Amalj'aa!"

 Torrag and Clio each took a few hits before dodging back and regrouping.
 I said a prayer to the Morninglord and he blessed my companions with strength.
 Clio slashed with her psychic blades, ending the basilisk’s life.
 The third gravely injured Torrag.
 His body began to tense up as the petrification process began, but he fought through it and slammed into the last basilisk, killing it.

 I cast a spell of resistance on Torrag to end the petrification process just as the harpies overhead screamed and descended.
 Clio was terrified!
 One began to sing and Clio was unable to do anything.
-She just trembled.
-Actaeon held her back to keep her from walking towards the harpies while the rest of us attacked.
+She just trembled and stared.
+The singer was calling to her, and she began to move towards it.
+Actaeon held her back while the rest of us attacked.
 They were all targetting Clio, not caring much about the rest of us.

 I blasted one harpy away with a bolt of fire, but the other two dodged our attacks.
 One slashed at Clio and I saw a splash of blood.
 Clio fell to the ground, gravely injured.
 The other harpy was trying to move at her, too.
 Actaeon impaled it to keep it from moving, and it perished.